HCIML/hciml.github.io/_posts/2019-01-15-Variational_Bayes.md

 image: assets/images/6.jpeg
 ---

-The generalization of EM is Variational Bayes.
+The generalization of EM (see the previous post: Modelling with Hidden Variables) is Variational Bayes.
 Since it a a Bayesian method, the parameter posterior given a single observation \\( v \\) is:

 $$ \small